 - a.
-The contents of the Main FAT (also known as FAT-O) are essentially the same as in previous versions of the module, covering the CL-specific functions and some of the most relevant system extensions notably the Unit Management System plus a Constants Library.
+The contents of the Main FAT (also known as FAT-0) are essentially the same as in previous versions of the module, covering the CL-specific functions and some of the most relevant system extensions notably the Unit Management System plus a Constants Library.
 Prompting functions are also located here.
 In addition to that, there are three launcher functions to access the other sub-function groups, both by name and by index within their FAT.
-There are a total of 64 functions in FAT-O. - b.
-The first sub-function group (also known as FAT-1) includes those Y-functions that were removed from the YFNS module to make room for the new Image Database functions.
-Effectively this means you don't need to choose between the YFNS or the YFNP configurations, and can have all at once.
+There are a total of 64 functions in FAT-0. - b.
+The first sub-function group (also known as FAT-1) includes new functions to manage the CL Expanded memory that is three sets of alternate blocks in RAM to make back-up copies of your Main and Extended Memory.
 Also included in this page is a set of extra functions, many taken from the ToolBox module general utilities and mixed topics that will be covered later in the manual.
 There are a total of 84 functions in FAT-1. - c.
 The second sub-function group (also known as FAT-2) includes many of the functions from the Rampage and Alpha modules.
 By functional area, there are all the buffer management, Extended Memory enhancements, and of course the Alpha functions group.
 Also the HEPAXA function group from the HEPAX module is included in recognition of the original masterpiece.
 There are a total of 86 functions in FAT-2.

 It comes without saying that the real challenge lies not in stuffing all that functionality into the banks, but for it to be useful there must be capable navigation techniques and usability features.
-Here's where the function launchers (XXEQ, XQ1, XQ2, and XFAT) as well as the new FCAT sub-function catalogues fulfilled the expectation; in their role of master of ceremonies and organizers of the module - more about this later on.
+Here's where the function launchers (XXEQ, XQ1\$, XQ2\$, and XFAT) as well as the new FCAT subfunction catalogues fulfilled the expectation; in their role of master of ceremonies and organizers of the module - more about this later on.